-- Service on the NSW Health capital works program with planning to commence within the next 3-5 years" - Action required GSAHS to confirm Tumut Health Service as a priority for redevelopment.
+➤ "Include the complete redevelopment of Tumut Health Service on the NSW Health capital works program with planning to commence within the next 3-5 years"

+Action required - GSAHS to confirm Tumut Health Service as a priority for redevelopment.
 Lobby NSW Health to identify Tumut Health Service as a priority and to include on its capital works program with planning to commence within 3-5 years.